bayeslife/test-driven-architecture/README.md

 ## Representation

-The solution is to be represented as
+The solution is to be represented as:

 1. an architecture : in terms of environments, connected zones,  virtual and physical interface components, and compute hosts.
 2. a solution which identifies all the application components and their connectivitiy
 3. tests for each of the architecture/application component types